Joint Light Tactical Vehicle program: Mobility

 The Pentagon required at least 600 mean miles before an essential function failure.
 The vehicle was to be capable of traveling for 3 miles (5 km) cross-country having endured three 0.3 in perforations of half-full main fuel tanks.
-The JLTV must also operate in altitudes from minus 500 feet to 12,000 feet and maintain full mission capability in temperatures from -40 to 125 F, according to established requirements.
+The JLTV must operate in altitudes from minus 500 feet to 12,000 feet and maintain full mission capability in temperatures from -40 to 125 F, according to established requirements.
 When temperatures drop well below zero, the JLTV must start within one minute with no external aids, kits or prior warming of the batteries.
 The vehicle must be capable of traveling paved 350 mi at 35 mph or 300 mi in operational terrain on a single tank of JP-8 fuel.
 Acceleration from 0 to 30 mph in 9.7 seconds on dry, level, hard terrain was required as a threshold requirement (objective being 7 seconds), as was the ability to ford 60 in of saltwater without a fording kit, in forward and reverse, while maintaining contact with the ground.

 Other tactically driven mobility requirements include a threshold 27-foot turning radius and the ability to climb 24-inch vertical obstacles in forward and reverse.
-JLTV must be able to drive off an 18-inch vertical step at 15 mph and sustain no mechanical damage.
+The JLTV must be able to drive off an 18-inch vertical step at 15 mph and sustain no mechanical damage.
 It will be capable of traversing a 20-degree V-ditch that is 25 feet wide at an approach angle of 45-degree.
 It can 'jump' a 6-inch parallel curb at 15 mph and traverse a 20-foot flight of stairs at 5 mph.
 It must climb a 60 percent dry, hard-surfaced gradient and traverse a 40 percent sideslope with no degradation in driver control.

-JLTV is transportable by sea, rail, and air.
+The JLTV is transportable by sea, rail, and air.
 The JLTV is transportable on all classes of ocean-going transport ships with minimal disassembly.
 It was required to be rail-transportable on U.S. and NATO country railways.
-Air transportability will be by fixed-wing aircraft as large or larger than the C-130 Hercules and sling-loadable with rotary-wing aircraft such as the CH-47/MH-47 and CH-53.
-The proposed ambulance variant was to be air-droppable by C-5 and C-17 fixed-wing aircraft.
+Air transportability will be by fixed-wing aircraft as large or larger than the Lockheed C-130 Hercules and sling-loadable with rotary-wing aircraft such as the CH-47/MH-47 Chinook and Sikorsky CH-53 Sea Stallion.
+The proposed ambulance variant was to be air-droppable by Lockheed C-5 Galaxy and Boeing C-17 Globemaster III fixed-wing aircraft.
 The JLTV can be prepared in 30 minutes for transport by aircraft, Maritime Prepositioning Force ships or rail.
 This is aided by an adjustable-height suspension.